In Deckhouse, this module sets up:

 kubectl describe deckhouserelease $namecommand.

-Outdated- release is outdated and not used anymore.
+Superseded- release is outdated and not used anymore.

 Suspended- release was suspended (for ex. it has an error).
 Can be set only if